Paul-VV/Currency-Converter/README.md

 # Currency-Converter
 An e-cornell certificate project containing a program that converts currency with a given API key for converted concurrent exchange rates.

-Most specifications/pseudocode are oulined by e-cornell
+Most specifications/pseudocode are outlined by e-cornell

 This tool involves three files: